binaryage/dirac/readme.md

 Dirac integration with your project requires some effort and can be configured in many ways.
 I will first document standard configuration with Leiningen.
 In later sections we will discuss alternative and/or optional setups.

-Ingredients you definitely need:
+Here are the ingredients you are going to need:

 1. the [Dirac Chrome Extension](https://chrome.google.com/webstore/detail/dirac-devtools/kbkdngfljkchidcjpnfcgcokkbhlkogi) installed in your Chrome Canary
-1. the [cljs-devtools](https://github.com/binaryage/cljs-devtools), they must be installed in your page with `:dirac` feature installed
+1. the [cljs-devtools](https://github.com/binaryage/cljs-devtools), the library must be installed in your page with `:dirac` feature enabled
-1. an nREPL server and it has to be configured to include the Dirac nREPL middleware
+1. an nREPL server (+ Dirac nREPL middleware)
-1. then you have to launch the Dirac Agent
+1. the Dirac Agent

 I assume you went through the [demo section](#a-demo-time) above, so you roughly know what to expect.